Jose Villa

 Jose Villa (born 15 September 1980) is an American fine art wedding photographer known for his work with natural light and film photography.
 He is the exclusive photographer of various celebrity weddings, including those of Justin Bieber and Hailey Baldwin, Demi Lovato and Jordan Lutes, Hailee Steinfeld and Josh Allen, and Priyanka Chopra and Nick Jonas.
-He was named among the top 10 wedding photographers in the world by Harper's Bazaar and American Photo, and his work has been featured extensively in publications such as Vogue, Harper’s Bazaar, People, Martha Stewart Weddings, Instyle Weddings, Brides, Essence, Town & Country, American Photo, Hello!, Fortune and New York Times.
+He was named among the top 10 wedding photographers in the world by Harper's Bazaar and American Photo, and his work has appeared in publications such as Vogue, Harper’s Bazaar, People, Martha Stewart Weddings, Instyle Weddings, Brides, Essence, Town & Country, American Photo, Hello!, Fortune and New York Times.

 Background and early life

 Villa was born in Los Guerrero, Mexico and moved to Solvang, California where he was raised on a farm ranch.
 He developed an interest in photography during his high school years, initially focusing on portraiture.
 He pursued a degree in photography at the Brooks Institute of Photography in Santa Barbara, California, where he developed a passion for film photography.